by Ovidiu Brazdau

 - Cortex (attach system): sense the suffering in others; be kind; act with unilateral virtue.

 I don’t think that we necessarily need a teacher or a master during the inner growth process.
 The master-disciple relation is just a way of learning, among many other ways.
-I think that emotionally relating with a teacher while still using the critical thinking is the right way, especially for people who want to transition to post-conventional configurations.
+I think that emotionally relating to a teacher while still using critical thinking is the right way, especially for people who want to transition to post-conventional configurations.

-Moreover, I don’t think that abandoning the mind to the “inner master” (that is supposed to have intuitive powers), is always a good choice.
+Moreover, I don’t think that abandoning the mind to the “inner master” (that is supposed to have intuitive powers), is always a right choice.
 Until the psyche has been harmonized, “cognitive intuition” is not a certified access to the inner knowledge.
 Until the psyche has not undergone a “cleaning” through personal work, the information we call “intuition” is just as biased as our usual psyche.
 We may have the sensation of being free while intuition happens, but this is just a sensation of being free from the ego chains.

 Until we clean the doors of perception and the windows of mind, the “felt” or “sensed” answer when asking our heart or our body is biased by our unbalanced configuration.
 In my opinion, the best “inner master” is the collective.
 But, as there is no way to access its wisdom directly, we need an ego to translate it, we need a feeling-thinking-sensing configuration to deliver the message.
 If we are blue, we will receive “”blueish” translations.
 If we are “light itself”, we will receive “lightly” information.
 There is no such thing as a perfect translator.
 We are all biased by our own configurations.

 As an overview, I don’t think that there is a “collective perfect wisdom”.
-Earth is a collective organism with its intelligence still developing, so, listening to our deepest sources of information is just listening to the current status-quo of our collective psyche.
+Earth is a collective organism with its intelligence still developing, so, listening to our most profound sources of information is just listening to the current status-quo of our collective psyche.
 If I want to find an answer or a solution, I listen to my ego but also to my automatic or unconscious functioning, I listen to what my “gut” and instincts tell me, I take into consideration what my feelings tell me.
 For me, intuitions are just valuable choices, not “the right” option.

 Once I met a person who had an out-of-body experience, and since then, his transformation process continued.
 In his daily life, he is a successful businessman.
 But he feels like there is a great wisdom within him, that can only be shared through writing, not speaking.
 His configuration adapted to this interconnectedness-awakening, by creating a “white and pure” subpersonality, in contrast to the daily ego configuration, which is stressful.
 Here is what his “lightly” subpersonality told me in an e-mail, when I asked how the collective mind works: